daniisler/AlphaNet/README.md

 ## News(25.12.29)

-If you intend to use AlphaNet in LAMMPS, please switch the **lammps** branch, we are actively working on merging them into the main branch:
+If you intend to use AlphaNet in LAMMPS, please switch to the **lammps** branch, we are actively working on merging them into the main branch:
 ```bash
    git clone https://github.com/zmyybc/AlphaNet.git
    git checkout lammps